Home / Patient Resources / Research & References

 Intervertebral disc degeneration (IDD) is a chronic, complex process associated with low back pain; mechanisms of its occurrence have not yet been fully elucidated.
 Its process is not only accompanied by morphological changes, but also by systematic changes in its histological and biochemical properties.
 Many cellular and molecular mechanisms have been reported to be related with IDD and to reverse degenerative trends, abnormal conditions of the living cells and altered cell phenotypes would need to be restored.
 Promising biological therapeutic strategies still rely on injection of active substances, gene therapy and cell transplantation.
 With advanced study of tissue engineering protocols based on cell therapy, combined use of seeding cells, bio-active substances and bio-compatible materials, are promising for IDD regeneration.
 Recently reported progenitor cells within discs themselves also hold prospects for future IDD studies.
 This article describes the background of IDD, current understanding and implications of potential therapeutic strategies.

 Purpose There is increasing interest in the development of cell therapy as a possible approach for the treatment of degenerative disc disease.
 To regenerate nucleus pulposus tissue, the cells must produce an appropriate proteoglycan-rich matrix, as this is essential for the functioning of the intervertebral disc.
 The natural environment within the disc is very challenging to implanted cells, particularly if they have been subcultured in normal laboratory conditions.
 The purpose of this work is to discuss parameters relevant to translating different proposed cell therapies of IVD into clinical use.
 Results Several sources of cells have been proposed, including nucleus pulposus cells, chondrocytes and biologics derived from bone marrow or adipose tissue.
 There are some clinical trials and reports of attempts to regenerate nucleus pulposus utilising either autologous or allogenic cells.
 While the published results of clinical applications of these cell therapies do not indicate any safety issues, additional evidence will be needed to prove their long-term efficacy.
 Conclusion This article discusses parameters relevant for successful translation of research on different cell sources into clinically applicable cell therapies: the influence of the intervertebral disc microenvironment on the cell phenotype, issues associated with cell culture and technical preparation of cell products, as well as discussing current regulatory requirements.
-There are advantages and disadvantages of each proposed cell type, but no strong evidence to favour any one particular cell source at the moment.
+There are advantages and disadvantages of each proposed cell type, but no strong evidence to favor any one particular cell source at the moment.

 Disc cell therapies, in which cells are injected into the degenerate disc in order to regenerate the matrix and restore function, appear to be an attractive, minimally invasive method of treatment.
 Interest in this area has stimulated research into disc cell biology in particular.
 However, other important issues, some of which are discussed here, need to be considered if cell-based therapies are to be brought to the clinic.
 Purpose Firstly, a question which is barely addressed in the literature, is how to identify patients with ‘degenerative disc disease’ who would benefit from cell therapy.
 Pain not disc degeneration is the symptom which drives patients to the clinic.
 Even though there are associations between back pain and disc degeneration, many people with even severely degenerate discs, with herniated discs or with spinal stenosis, are pain-free.
 It is not possible using currently available techniques to identify whether disc repair or regeneration would remove symptoms or prevent symptoms from occurring in future.
 Moreover, the repair process in human discs is very slow (years) because of the low cell density which can be supported nutritionally even in healthy human discs.
 If repair is necessary for relief of symptoms, questions regarding quality of life and rehabilitation during this long process need consideration.
 Also, some serious technical issues remain.
 Finding appropriate cell sources and scaffolds have received most attention, but these are not the only issues determining the feasibility of the procedure.
 There are questions regarding the safety of implanting cells by injection through the annulus whether the nutrient supply to the disc is sufficient to support implanted cells and whether, if cells are able to survive, conditions in a degenerate human disc will allow them to repair the damaged tissue.
 Conclusions If cell therapy for treatment of disc-related disorders is to enter the clinic as a routine treatment, investigations must examine the questions related to patient selection and the feasibility of achieving the desired repair in an acceptable time frame.
 Few diagnostic tests that examine whether cell therapies are likely to succeed are available at present, but definite exclusion criteria would be evidence of major disc fissures, or disturbance of nutrient pathways as measured by post-contrast MRI.